 The Company meets the definition of a qualifying entity under Financial Reporting Standard 100 ("FRS 100").
-Accordingly, for the year ended 31 December 2018 the financial statements have been prepared in accordance with Financial Reporting Standard 101, 'Reduced Disclosure Framework' ("FRS 101") and the UK Companies Act 2006.
+Accordingly, for the year ended 31 December 2019 the financial statements have been prepared in accordance with Financial Reporting Standard 101, 'Reduced Disclosure Framework' ("FRS 101") and the UK Companies Act 2006.
 The Company is domiciled in the United Kingdom.

-The financial statements are prepared on the historical cost basis, modified by the revaluation of financial instruments held at fair value through profit and loss.
+The financial statements are prepared on the historical cost basis, modified by the revaluation of derivative financial instruments held at fair value through profit and loss.
 Historical cost is generally based on the fair value of the consideration given in exchange for the assets.
 The principal accounting policies are described in note 20.
-They have all been applied consistently throughout the year and the preceding year, with IFRS 9 being adopted in the current year.
+They have all been applied consistently throughout the year and the preceding year.